davidbelusky/crypto_exchanges/README.md

 5. To run tests use: `nose2`

 ## Info:
-**Get list of crypto and fiat currencies** - from online API.
-Fiat and crypto currencies list getting from module data.py. **Exchange rates** from online API.
+**Get list of crypto and fiat currencies** - Fiat and crypto currencies list getting from module data.py.
+There is also option for online API get data, but its commented for more faster run

+**Exchange rates** from online API.

 ## ADD crypto exchange
 ### Request: